Calabi-Yau structures on topological Fukaya categories: Orientations on arboreal spaces

-\subsection{The dualizing complex of an arboreal singularity}
+\subsubsection{The dualizing complex of an arboreal singularity}

-Verdier's dualizing complex on a space $X$ is usually defined as $\omega_X = pt^! k$, where $pt$ is the map to a point.
-As mentioned in \cite[p.
-91]{GM}, an explicit representative is given by the ``sheaf of local singular chains''.
-That is, let $\bf{C}^{-d}$ be the sheaf which on sufficiently small open sets is given by $\bC^{-d}(U) = C_d(X, X \setminus U; k)$, where $C_d$ is the singular $d$-chains, and the sheaf structure is defined by the evident restriction maps.
-The singular chain differential collects these into a complex of sheaves, which is quasi-isomorphic to the dualizing complex.
+Recall that an explicit representative for the Verdier dualizing sheaf $\omega_X$ is given by the ``sheaf of local singular chains'' \cite[p.91]{GM}.
+That is, let ${C}^{-d}$ be the sheaf which on sufficiently small open sets is given by $\bC^{-d}(U) = C_d(X, X \setminus U; k)$, where $C_d$ is the singular $d$-chains, and the sheaf structure is defined by the evident restriction maps; the singular chain differential collects these into a complex of sheaves.

-There is a small subtlety one runs into when talking about the dualizing complex on an arboreal singularity as defined in Section \ref{sec:arb}, coming from the fact that our definition of $\T$ as the nerve of the category $Arb_T$ comes with a boundary that's not present in Nadler's construction \cite{N3}.
-This boundary $\partial \T$ is the union of all simplices $[\mf p_1 \to \dots\to \mf p]$ that do not start at the trivial correspondence, that is $\mf p_1 \neq \mf p_0$.
-Therefore let's define the open arboreal singularity as a simplicial subcomplex

-We can restrict the stratification of $\T$ given by the $\T(\mf p)$ to $\T_\circ$; this stratification of $\T_\circ$ by open simplices $\T_\circ(\mf p)$ agrees exactly with the stratification originally presented in \cite{N3}.
-Since each stratum is an open simplex, the neighborhoods of every point along each strata are all homeomorphic, so the dualizing complex of $\T_\circ$ is constructible with respect to this stratification We will only need to calculate the dualizing complex on the open arboreal singularity $\T_\circ$, and moreover $\T_\circ \hookrightarrow \T$ is an open inclusion, so we can identify $\omega_{\T_\circ}$ with the restriction of $\omega_\T$.
-To give a complete description of the dualizing complex, it suffices to identify each stalk $\omega_\T^{-(n-1)}(\T_\circ(\mf p))$ over each stratum, together with the necessary generization maps.